IdlingBrainUT/NMF_Python/README.md

 # NMF_Python
-NMF (Non-negative Matrix Factorization) code written in Python.\n We use this to detect synchronous activity of neurons.
+NMF (Non-negative Matrix Factorization) code written in Python.

+We use this to detect synchronous activity of neurons.